 Routes analyses the gpx / kml file you loaded and trys to find turns and relevant changes of direction to give you suitable hints during navigation.
+We highlight turns that our algorithm has found with a round yellow marker.
 Our detection is based only on information from the loaded gpx or kml file, so we cannot detect all intersections and transitions to other roads.
 We do not perform an online comparison with the road network or map material (such as e.g. Google Maps or Tom Tom).
 Reasons for this are:

 - Routes is designed for navigation on paths that are off the road network.
 Possibly also for places where there are no roads and paths at all.